koefoeden/Evolution-Simulator/README.md

 ## How to run:
 1. Install the necessary packages listed in requirements.txt via PIP
-2. Run src/app.pyw
+2. Navigate to root folder and run "pythonw app.py" for smoothest experience
-3. Enjoy!
+3. Follow instructions and enjoy!

 ## Variables:
 #### Environment